nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 *	`-z` – specifies to zip the output data directory
 *	`qualimap_out_dir/` – the directory holding the output data from the qualimap run, provided as a positional argument
 *	`methylation_calls_out_dir/` – the directory holding the output data from the methylation extraction run, provided as a positional argument
-*	`mapping_files_out_dir/` – the directory holding the output data from the fastqc run, provided as a positional argument
+*	`mapping_files_out_dir/` – the directory holding the output data from the alignment run, provided as a positional argument
 *	`deduplication_out_dir/` – the directory holding the output data from the deduplication run, provided as a positional argument (omitted if RRBS data)

 **Input data:**